 As you can see, project resource management controls the two most important critical success factors of any project: time and budget.
 If you don’t manage resource allocation effectively through strategies that improve productivity, there is a considerable chance that the project may fail.

 However, if you take the time to review the productivity advice below, you can pick up some tips on how to manage resources in a project and deliver work that exceeds expectations.

 How to manage resources in a project effectively

-Here are some broad-strokes project resource planning tips that apply to any industry or project type.
-Learn how to direct and manage project resources in productive ways.
+Here are some broad-stroke project resource planning tips that apply to any industry or project type.
+Learn how to direct and manage resource allocation in productive ways.

 1. Consider the big picture.